-1. Publish notice in Port newsletters, if any;

-- 2. Notify the news media orally or by press release, including neighborhood newspapers or trade journals; - 3.
+- 1. Publish notice in Port newsletters, if any; - 2.
+Notify the news media orally or by press release, including neighborhood newspapers or trade journals; - 3.
 Post the property, for site specific proposals; - 4.
-Request that a notice be posted on the main bulletin board, if any, at the city or county council or planning department where the proposal is located; - 5.
-Create or maintain a mailing list for a particular proposal or type of proposal, which may include the identification of citizen and public interest organizations, and send notice to those on the mailing list; or - 6.
+Increase the length of public comment; - 5.
+Request that a notice be posted on the main bulletin board, if any, at the city or county council or planning department where the proposal is located; - 6.
+Create or maintain a mailing list for a particular proposal or type of proposal, which may include the identification of citizen and public interest organizations, and send notice to those on the mailing list; or - 7.
 Use other reasonable methods appropriate to a particular proposal.